Foundations of regular variation on topological spaces: Continuous functions

-The condition $\gamma\geq \gamma_0$ in Theorem~\ref{thr:C} is explained by the fact that the values of $\xi$ at some points in $[0,1]$ are not necessarily regularly varying, e.g., may be constant.
+The condition $\gamma\geq \gamma_0$ in Theorem~\ref{thr:C} is explained by the fact that the values of $\xi$ at some points in $[0,1]$ are not necessarily regularly varying, for instance, they may be constant.

-If $\xi$ is regularly varying on $\sC_0$, then the regular variation property is passed to smaller ideals given that the tail measure is nontrivial on them, see Proposition~\ref{prop:sub-ideal}.
+If $\xi$ is regularly varying on $\sC_0$, then the regular variation property is transferred to smaller ideals, provided that the tail measure is non-trivial on them, see Proposition~\ref{prop:sub-ideal}.
 Below we give several examples of such subideals of $\sC_0$.
-While the ideal $\sC_0$ arises from the requirement that the supremum norm of a function is at least a given positive number, further ideals can be defined by considering norms of the function on subsets of $[0,1]$.
-Let $\sJ$ be any family of nonempty subsets of $[0,1]$.
+While the ideal $\sC_0$ arises from the requirement that the supremum norm of a function is at least a given positive number, further ideals can be defined by considering lower bounds for the absolute value of the function on subsets of $[0,1]$.
+Let $\sJ$ be any family of non-empty subsets of $[0,1]$.
 Define the family of moduli parametrised by $J\in\sJ$ and given by